reddy-uda/Grocery-Store-Inventory-Management-System-using-Airflow-and-Pyspark/installation.md

 `astro version`

+## Create a Virtual Environment

+It is recommended to run the project inside a Python virtual environment.

+### Windows:
+`python -m venv venv`
+`venv\Scripts\activate`

+After activating your environment, install dependencies:

+`pip install -r requirements.txt`

 If all commands run successfully, your environment is ready to start the program